PenumbraOS/mabl/docs/llm/implementation_plan.md

   └── build.gradle
   ```

 - **Demo:** Launch the MABL app.
-It will display a list of "discovered" mock plugins by reading their `meta-data`.
+It will query the `PackageManager` and display a list of "discovered" mock plugins.
 No actual communication yet.

 #### Phase 2: Basic STT/TTS Communication